 Empathy, the ability to understand and share the feelings of others, is a complex emotion for us humans.
-This is the reason why it is important to understand the definition of empathy.
-Empathy definition psychology can be: “the ability to sense other people's emotions, coupled with the ability to imagine what someone else might be thinking or feeling.”
+This is the reason why it is important to understand the definition of empathy, which is “the ability to sense other people's emotions, coupled with the ability to imagine what someone else might be thinking or feeling.”
 Because of the constant media barrage of violence, death, and despair, we are becoming increasingly desensitized to the suffering of other humans.
 Social media is also believed to be a large contributor to the growing lack of empathy for others.
 So why is it so easy to generate empathy for suffering animals?

 A recent study by criminologist Jack Levin reveals a possible answer.
 The study’s participants were asked to respond to a fake news story about a victim who was assaulted with a baseball bat, leaving them unconscious with several broken limbs.
 While the story was the same, it differed in one crucial detail; the identity of the victim changed.
 It was either a one-year-old baby, an adult human, a six-year-old dog, or a puppy.
 Respondents showed the same level of empathy for the baby, the puppy, and the adult dog, but significantly less for the adult human being.